dpnunez/portfolio/README.md

 # Portfolio
 Welcome to my portfolio application!
 This project serves as a showcase of my skills, experiences, and projects.
 It's designed to provide visitors with insights into my background, expertise, and the work I've done.
 Inspired by the design of a code editor, my portfolio features a sleek and minimalist interface, reminiscent of a developer's workspace.

-I owe a debt of gratitude to two individuals whose contributions were instrumental in shaping this project.
+I'd like to express my gratitude to two individuals who played significant roles in this project.
 Firstly, [Yanka Darelova](https://www.behance.net/darelova) deserves recognition for her invaluable ideas and layouts showcased on her Behance profile, which served as essential inspiration for the composition of this project.
 Secondly, [Jerome Hardway's](https://github.com/jeromehardaway/) technical insights and branding ideas were pivotal in the development of this portfolio, contributing diverse perspectives that enhanced both its functionality and aesthetic appeal.